Tel al-Hawa: History

 Tel al-Hawa was formerly the headquarters of the Preventive Security Service, until Hamas took over the Gaza Strip in 2007 and turned it into a police station.
 After capturing the neighborhood, Hamas militiamen had it renamed to "Tel al-Islam".
-The Doghmush family held journalist Alan Johnston in Tel al-Hawa until Hamas secured his release.
-The neighborhood was severely damaged in the Gaza War, codenamed "Operation Cast Lead" by Israel.
+The Doghmush clan held journalist Alan Johnston in Tel al-Hawa between March and July 2007, until Hamas secured his release.

+The neighborhood was severely damaged in the 2008–09 Gaza War, codenamed "Operation Cast Lead" by Israel.
 It was the scene of some of the fiercest fighting of the war.
-Dozens of Hamas fighters were killed or wounded, and a number of IDF soldiers were also wounded.
-12 civilians were also killed.
+Dozens of Hamas fighters were killed or wounded, and a dozen IDF soldiers were also killed and wounded.
+At least 12 civilians were killed.